MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 Use the  [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/services/virtual-desktop/assessment/)  to determine the connection round-trip time (RTT) from your current location, through the Azure Virtual Desktop service, to the Azure region where you deploy virtual machines.

+### Scaling

+#### How the scaling tool works

+The scaling tool provides a low-cost automation option for customers who want to optimize their session host VM costs.

+You can use the scaling tool to:

+- Schedule VMs to start and stop based on Peak and Off-Peak business hours.
+- Scale out VMs based on number of sessions per CPU core.
+- Scale in VMs during Off-Peak hours, leaving the minimum number of session host VMs running.

+The scaling tool uses a combination of an Azure Automation account, a PowerShell runbook, a webhook, and the Azure Logic App to function.
+When the tool runs, Azure Logic App calls a webhook to start the Azure Automation runbook.
+The runbook then creates a job.

+During peak usage time, the job checks the current number of sessions and the VM capacity of the current running session host for each host pool.
+It uses this information to calculate if the running session host VMs can support existing sessions based on the SessionThresholdPerCPU parameter defined for the CreateOrUpdateAzLogicApp.ps1 file.

+- If the session host VMs can't support existing sessions, the job starts additional session host VMs in the host pool.

+During the off-peak usage time, the job determines how many session host VMs should be shut down based on the MinimumNumberOfRDSH parameter.
+If you set the LimitSecondsToForceLogOffUser parameter to a non-zero positive value, the job will set the session host VMs to drain mode to prevent new sessions from connecting to the hosts.

+- The job will notify any currently signed in users to save their work, wait the configured amount of time, and then force the users to sign out.
+- Once all user sessions on the session host VM have been signed out, the job will shut down the VM.
+- After the VM shuts down, the job will reset its session host drain mode.

 ## Security

 ### Conditional Access